Ted Galdi: Bestselling Author

 Any text, images, or videos you see on the template are mostly just placeholders.
 You'll be able to replace them with your own.

 However, colors, fonts, and layouts you may not be able to change.
 Make sure you understand what can and can't be edited prior to making your choice.
-Before deciding, also check out the template for both the desktop and mobile previews.

 • Arrange content blocks.
 Most site builders have a "drag and drop" feature, meaning you can move around entire sections (known as "content blocks"), plus add new ones that didn't come with your template.
 For example, on a certain page, you may want a text block above a video block - just drag it there.
 You might also want to add a photo - just select a photo block and drag it where you want it.